 That’s why it’s important to clearly define your use cases before evaluating martech.
 It’ll help you better understand what you already have and what you still need.

-This confusion has been particularly pervasive with customer data platforms.
-Gartner highlights this confusion in their (somewhat old) Gartner Market Guide for CDPs, which states that much of the functionality of a CDP is not new because it exists in some form or fashion across various legacy technologies.
+This confusion has been particularly pervasive with CDPs.
+Gartner highlights this confusion in its 2020 Market Guide for Customer Data Platforms, which states that much of the functionality of a CDP is not new because it exists in some form or fashion across various legacy technologies.

 However, it is the productization of these features, along with the optimization for real-time use cases, that makes the customer data platform distinct and valuable as a modern customer data management technology for enterprise brands today.